High Net Worth Divorce

 To determine ethical maintenance and child support in these cases, our attorneys at Stern Perkoski Mendez can work with you to develop a structure that ensures you give or receive a fair amount of money in your divorce.
 This may mean a monthly payment schedule or a lump sum, depending on the specifics of your divorce and income.

-Contact Our High Net Worth Divorce Law Firm in Evanston, Chicago or Lake Forest
+Contact Our High Net Worth Divorce Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 If you have further questions about high net worth divorce or wish to discuss your case, please contact Stern Perkoski Mendez for a a free consultation online or call us at (847) 868-9584.
-We will happily meet with you at our offices in Evanston, Chicago and Lake Forest or at another location.
+We will happily meet with you at our offices in Evanston, Chicago, Lake Forest and Oak Brook or at another location.